chef/chef-web-docs/content/api_chef_server.md

 -   During the POST, the `public_key` value will be broken out and resubmitted to the keys portion of the API in the latest Chef Infra Server versions.
--   Only one of the keys create_key or public_key may be specified.
-If create_key is specified a default private key is generated and returned.
+-   Only one of the keys, `create_key` or `public_key`, may be specified.
+If `create_key` is specified, a default private key is generated and returned.

 **Response**